Re-exporting goods imported from outside the EU may make them eligible for complete or partial relief on duty and import VAT

 You should also bear in mind that the TA relief for means of transport covers spare parts and accessories that accompany them.
 If you need to import spares or parts at a later date for means of transport already entered to TA relief, you’ll need to declare these separately and consider using the TA relief for spare parts, accessories and equipment for these.

-You can read Public Notice 308 for importers of means of transport for private or commercial use on the HMRC website.
+Notice 308 has more information for importers of means of transport for private or commercial use.

 You may be able to claim total relief on means of transport - whether powered or not - provided:

 - it’s registered outside the customs territory of the Community in the name of a person established outside that territory

 - if it’s not registered it must be owned by a person established outside the customs territory of the Community

 - it’s used by someone established outside the customs territory of the Community

 - if it’s being used commercially, its journeys begin or end outside the customs territory of the Community

 In certain circumstances a person established within the customs territory of the Community may be eligible for total relief, for example where it’s:

 - for use in an emergency not exceeding five days

 - entered by a professional hire service and expected to be re-exported within five days